AbhishekPednekar84/flask_demo_app/README.md

 8. To run the application - `python app.py`

 **Note**: Remember to omit your virtual environment directory in *.coveragerc* before running `coverage report -m`

+## Deployment
+The application has been deployed in Heroku.
+Refer to [this](https://www.codedisciples.in/flask-heroku.html) article on [Code Disciples](https://codedisciples.in) for the complete deployment steps.